 A storyline has Calvin finding an injured baby raccoon and rally the family together to try to save its life.
 He doesn't succeed.

 Calvin's dad has to break the news to him.
-He's not happy about it, especially, when Calvin starts to Cry Cute loudly and says he can can't believe the raccoon is gone.
+He's not happy about it, especially when Calvin starts to sob loudly and says he just can't believe the raccoon is gone.